 Verses 1:2-18 refer to Yahweh's judgment.
 Verses 1:2-3 describe Yahweh's final judgment of every sinner in the future. the word of Yahweh that came This idiom is used to introduce a special message from God.
-Alternate translation: "Yahweh gave a message" or "Yahweh spoke this message" (See: Idiom) Yahweh This is the name of God that he revealed to his people in the Old Testament.
+Alternate translation: "Yahweh gave a message" or "Yahweh spoke this message" (See: Idiom (p.89)) (See: Idiom (p.89)) Yahweh This is the name of God that he revealed to his people in the Old Testament.
 See the translationWord page about Yahweh concerning how to translate this. son of Gedaliah son of Amariah son of Hezekiah This is a list of Zephaniah's ancestors.
 These usages of "son of" are the broader sense of "descendant of."
 Here "Hezekiah" refers to King Hezekiah.
 These things can be made explicit.
-Alternate translation: "the grandson of Gedaliah, and the great-grandson of Amariah, whose father was King Hezekiah" (See: Assumed Knowledge and Implicit Information) ULT 1 This is the word of Yahweh that came to Zephaniah son of Cushi son of Gedaliah son of Amariah son of Hezekiah, in the days of Josiah son of Amon, king of Judah.
-I will utterly destroy everything from off the surface of the earth The words "everything" and "will cut off man" are deliberate exaggerations by Yahweh to express his anger at the people's sin.
+Alternate translation: "the grandson of Gedaliah, and the great-grandson of Amariah, whose father was King Hezekiah" (See: Assumed Knowledge and Implicit Information (p.70)) (See: Assumed Knowledge and Implicit Information (p.70)) I will utterly destroy everything from off the surface of the earth The words "everything" and "will cut off man" are deliberate exaggerations by Yahweh to express his anger at the people's sin.
 Yahweh will destroy neither sinners who repent nor all living things.
-(See: Hyperbole) ULT 2 "I will utterly remove everything from the surface of the earth-this is the declaration of Yahweh. destroy everything from off the surface of the earth "destroy everything that is on the entire earth" this is Yahweh's declaration Yahweh speaks of himself by name to express the certainty of what he is declaring.
-Alternate translation: "this is what Yahweh has declared" or "this is what I, Yahweh, have declared" (See: First, Second or Third Person) I will cut off man from the surface of the earth "I will kill all people."
-This is a hyperbole, as in Zephaniah 1:2. man and beast "people and animals" ULT 3 I will destroy man and beast; I will destroy the birds of the heavens and the fish of the sea, the stumbling blocks along with the wicked.
-For I will cut off man from the surface of the earth-this is the declaration of Yahweh. the ruins This could mean: (1) the piles of rubble that will remain after the judgment or (2) the idols that Yahweh destroyed. cut off Destroying is spoken of as if it were cutting something off from what it was a part of.
-Alternate translation: "destroy" (See: Metaphor) General Information:
+(See: Hyperbole (p.85)) (See: Hyperbole (p.85)) destroy everything from off the surface of the earth Alternate translation: "destroy everything that is on the entire earth" this is Yahweh's declaration Yahweh speaks of himself by name to express the certainty of what he is declaring.
+Alternate translation: "this is what Yahweh has declared" or "this is what I, Yahweh, have declared" (See: First, Second or Third Person (p.79)) (See: First, Second or Third Person (p.79)) I will cut off man from the surface of the earth "I will kill all people."
+This is a hyperbole, as in Zephaniah 1:2. man and beast Alternate translation: "people and animals" the ruins This could mean: (1) the piles of rubble that will remain after the judgment or (2) the idols that Yahweh destroyed. cut off Destroying is spoken of as if it were cutting something off from what it was a part of.
+Alternate translation: "destroy" (See: Metaphor (p.95)) (See: Metaphor (p.95)) General Information: